 “Nagging can make you feel controlled, and no one likes to feel that way,” Dr. Robert Myers writes on Empowering Parents.
 “Being nagged feels like you’re being manipulated, and tends to make the “nag-ee” feel like digging in his or her heels instead of doing what he or she is being nagged to do.”

 A better way to approach mealtime

 When it comes to feeding picky eaters, changing not just your actions but your intention will do wonders.
-Moving away from the intention of “getting children to eat” to helping them “enjoy and explore food,” will instantly change the dynamic.
+Moving away from the intention of “getting children to eat” to help them “enjoy and explore food,” will instantly change the dynamic.

-Marsha Klein, pediatric occupational therapist, and creator of Mealtime Notions, explains on her website how parents can redefine “try it” from putting food in their mouth to getting comfortable with food in the first place (the pre-requisite needed for picky eaters to actually try it).
+Marsha Klein, pediatric occupational therapist, and creator of Mealtime Notions explains on her website how parents can redefine “try it” from putting food in their mouths to getting comfortable with food in the first place (the pre-requisite needed for picky eaters to actually try it).
 This might include being next to the food, touching, smelling, holding, licking and eventually putting in their mouths when they are ready.

 By re-defining “try it” we take some of the pressure off the child and ourselves and we can begin to see forward progress toward more food interaction.
 Children can become comfortable with food tasting and begin to learn about their own taste and texture preferences….on their terms, at their own pace without PRESSURE to eat quantities.

 Removing pressure from the table isn’t a panacea, it just creates an environment where cautious eaters can learn and grow when it comes to food.
 Jane, who shared her story at the beginning of this post, decided to lay off the pressure.